retnuh4/yHatFormula/README.md

 # yHatFormula
-some sloppy code I wrote to help me with my homework and keep me from doing it by hand. could be useful...
+some sloppy code I wrote to help me with my homework and keep me from doing it by hand. could be useful... please help me clean it up and make it better!